HFISHER00/pdsnd_github/README.md

 Bikeshare Python Project - Harry Fisher

 ### Description
-Displays bikeshare data in different cities with many data points included such as gender and time.
+Displays bikeshare data (based on user request) in different cities with many data points included such as location and time.

 ### Files used
 chicago.csv